ogsub/SinglePassAssembler/README.md

 ```

 ## Instructions
 After initial run with the commands above, the program usage message will be displayed.
-In directory tests/ there are the examples of the input file.
+In directory tests/ there are examples of the input file.
 You can name output file to your liking.